qLibc

 Linked-list-table implementation.

-qlisttbl container is a Linked-List-Table implementation.
-Which maps keys to values.
-Key is a string and value is any non-null object.
-These elements are stored sequentially in Doubly-Linked-List data structure.
+qlisttbl container is a Linked-List-Table implementation that maps keys to values.
+Keys are strings, and values are any non-null objects.
+These elements are stored sequentially in a Doubly-Linked-List data structure.

 Compared to Hash-Table, List-Table is efficient when you need to keep duplicated keys since Hash-Table only keep unique keys.
 Of course, qlisttbl supports both unique keys and key duplication.